Hello there, I'm a human who likes computers and math.

 Unfortunately, after restarting it using the on/off button, OpenWRT would disappear and I would be again greeted by the "Emergency room" interface.
 After a couple more hours of frustration, I managed to make the factory image stay by reflashing it using the sysupgrade image, combining the first and third methods from the wiki:

-1. Download the factory image and give it a shorter name.
-I went with openwrt-24.10.0.bin.
+1. Download the factory image and rename it to something shorter, like openwrt-24.10.0.bin.

-4. Using a paperclip, press and hold the reset button on the bottom of the router and turn it on.
-Hold the reset button for at least 15 seconds.
-Wait until the power light on the front is slowly flashing on and off.
+4. Use a paperclip to press and hold the reset button located on the bottom of the router.
+While holding the reset button, turn the router back on.
+Keep holding the reset button for at least 15 seconds.
+Wait until the power light on the front of the router starts flashing slowly.

-7. The router will now take a couple minutes to flash OpenWRT.
-When it's done, return to http://192.168.1.1 and update the firmware with the sysupgrade image.
+7. The router will take a few minutes to flash OpenWRT.
+Once it's finished, go back to http://192.168.1.1 and update the firmware with the sysupgrade image.

 The mathematically perfect knife